vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/training-portal.md

 * Workshop/Expired

 If a Google Analytics tracking ID is provided with the ``TrainingPortal`` resource definition, it will take precedence over one set by the ``SystemProfile`` resource definition.

+Note that Google Analytics is not a reliable way to collect data.
+This is because individuals or corporate firewalls can block the reporting of Google Analytics data.
+For more precise statistics, you should use the webhook URL for collecting analytics with a custom data collection platform.